 - Regular: about 20 outings per year.
 4 to 6 hours, 10 to 20 km, 700 to 1200m of elevation gain per outing.

 - Intensive: more than 20 times a year.
 More than 6 hours, more than 20 km, 1200 to 2000m of elevation gain per outing.

 Sole: OUTDOOR CONTACT

-New high performance sole with our new blend of exclusive rubber developed by our experts.
-More grip, more resistant.
-The sole design was created to give greater grip using 3D simulations and then laboratory tested to assess the grip rate on different surfaces and conditions.
-Final validation came from mountain field tests with a panel of testers.
-30% recycled or biosourced rubber.
+New high-performance sole with our new exclusive rubber blend developed by our experts.
+More grippy, more durable.
+The sole is designed for better grip using 3D simulations and then laboratory tested to assess the coefficient of grip on different surfaces and conditions.
+Field tests in the mountains allow us to do the final validation with a panel of testers.
+30% recycled or bio-based rubber.

 In a laboratory, the boot is immersed in water to mid-height on a mechanical arm that flexes to simulates a number of steps.
 With this test we can determine a time and number of km that the boot can walk while staying dry.

 Then we confirm in the field or under the rain, that the shoe meets its promises.

 To keep your feet dry, we advise you to use a waterproof gaiter or mini-gaiter to protect the top of your boots and prevent water, pebbles and sand from getting in.